-Electricity

-Repair category 2

-Notes The electrical installation is of mixed vintage and some upgrading will be required as part of the modernisation programme.
+Electricity Repair category 2 Notes The electrical installation is of a mixed vintage.
+There are a number of original sockets and switches throughout, while by modern standards there are insufficient sockets in some apartments.
+Basic upgrading works have been undertaken in some areas with sockets sitting proud of the wall with surface lead trunking.
 The system should be fully checked by a registered electrician prior to purchase.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.